God has given each of you a gift from his great variety of spiritual gifts. Use them well to serve one another.

 - 1 Peter 4:10

 Mark joined us in April 2019 from the island of Mallorca, Spain where he had been serving as assistant pastor in an English speaking Community Church since 2011.
 He came to faith as a young child and was brought up in the North East of England where his father served as an Anglican minister.
 Most of his working life he has spent at sea both in the Royal Navy and in the yachting industry in the Mediterranean.
 He began the transition to full time Christian ministry in 2011 continuing to work short seafaring contracts until coming here to Campbeltown.
 He enjoys cycling and playing the piano.
-Mark is married to Lizzie and they have one daughter Hannah Molly.
+Mark is married to Lizzie and they have three children.

 - Treasurer & Trustee